Monica Iagăr

-Monica Iagăr (born 2 April 1973) is a Romanian athlete and politician who competed in high jump.
+Monica Iagăr (born 2 April 1973) is a Romanian politician and former athlete who competed in high jump.
 Her personal best jump is 2.02 metres.
 In 2024, she was elected a member of the Chamber of Deputies for the Alliance for the Union of Romanians.

-She made her international debut in 1995 but went through a six-month suspension in 1996.
-In 1998 she won the indoor with 1.96 m and outdoor European Championships with 1.97 m.
+She made her international debut in high jump in 1995 but went through a six-month suspension in 1996.
+In 1998 she won the European Indoor Athletics Championship with 1.96 m and outdoor European Championships with 1.97 m.
 She also won the 1999 Universiade and also won the Hochsprung mit Musik meet that year.
 She finished 8th at the 2004 Summer Olympics.